iamseki/dev-to/README.md

 ---

-This is a simple example of using channels, goroutines and the `select` statement in golang.
+<p align='center'>This is a simple example of using channels, goroutines and the select statement in golang.</p>